 This are of course just examples.
 Adjust to your needs!

 wireguard_address will be used by the WireGuard role to assign the

-wg0 interface the specifed IP and netmask.
+wg0 interface (that’s the default) the specified IP and netmask.
 As you can see all hosts will be part of the network

 wireguard_endpoint is used for.

 ansible_python_interpreter is needed if you want to use Ansible with Ubuntu 18.04.
 For my

 localhost for Ansible.
 To allow Ansible to become

 root on my workstation I also defined some

 I just want to mention that is is possible to use a dynamic inventory plugin for Ansible like ansible-hcloud-inventory or Scaleway dynamic inventory for Ansible or scw_inventory.
 In this case you just need to tag your instances and the dynamic inventory plugin will discovery the hosts to use for a specific role/task.